Developer Guide

 - The

-command takes in multiple search terms separated by spaces, and finds all guests whose fields contain any of the search terms.
+findcommand takes in multiple search terms separated by spaces, and finds all guests whose fields contain any of the search terms.
 The search terms are case-insensitive as well.
 For example, finding ‘Alice’ is the same as finding ‘aLiCE’.

 - When the user executes the

-command. - Once the finding process is complete, the guests that match any of the search terms will be set to the model.
+findcommand, GuestBook will find guests matching any of the search terms passed by the user in thefindcommand. - Once the finding process is complete, the guests that match any of the search terms will be set to the model.

 Design Considerations: